 Livraria Lello – Porto, Portugal

 This gorgeous library in Porto is absolutely breathtaking.
 Founded in 1906, it features ornate ceilings, an iconic red staircase, and even more intertwining circular stairs that inspired J.K.
 Rowling to write about similar looking spiral staircases at Hogwarts in her Harry Potter series.
-While the book store charges an entry fee, if you purchase a book that fee is deducted from the cost of the book.
+While the book store charges an entry fee, if you purchase a book that fee is deducted from the cost of the book, so think of it as almost a museum and bookstore hybrid.
+Even if you don’t buy a book it is well worth a visit.